Rev. Tim MeyersPrincipal

 Gillian lectures in Koine Greek, New Testament at MST and she is MST's First Year Co-ordinator.
 Her areas of interest include the transmission of the text of the New Testament and biblical archaeology.

 Michael and his wife, Jenni, are originally from Germany.
 They lived for several years in Scotland, where Michael tutored in theology and completed his PhD.
 His doctoral dissertation focuses on the Christology of Swiss theologian Adolf Schlatter (1852–1938), and he has also published on Jonathan Edwards, Dutch Neo-Calvinism, and the relation between theology and culture.
-Michael has worked as a pastor in Germany (Free Evangelical Church), and he served as an elder in a local Edinburgh congregation of the Free Church of Scotland.
+Michael holds degrees in theology and psychology.
+He has served as a pastor in Germany (Free Evangelical Church), and he is an ordained minister with the Free Church of Scotland..

 Dr. Thomas KimberSenior Lecturer in Missional & Pastoral Theology